Do people turn away when you chit-chat? Do you seem to be offered more than the usual amount of mints?

 If you happen to smoke, use snuff or other tobacco-based products, give up the habit to get rid of the offensive breath odour they cause.
 If you wear a bridge, braces, dentures or other retainers, clean them thoroughly at least once a day.
 Maintain a physical log or mental note of the foods you eat.
 Vary your routine accordingly to cure bad breath.

 Constipation and other bowel disorders may result in bad breath as these conditions can create a buildup of gases in the stomach which can then exit the body through the mouth.
 Eating a diet rich in fibre and low in sugars will help to combat this problem.

 Keep your mouth moist by drinking plenty of water to get rid of the bacteria that cause bad breath.
 Avoid drinking too much coffee and alcohol, both of them can contribute to a dry mouth and pass you an unpleasant breath.
 Drink fruit and herbal teas, instead, so they replenish your health and bad breath.

 Use Baking Soda to Cure Bad Breath

 Baking soda helps in removing bad breath by regulating the pH levels within the mouth, obstructing bacteria from sticking around in the mouth.
 To use baking soda as a cure for bad breath, apply 1 tsp.
 Of baking powder to your toothbrush and then add your toothpaste.
 Brush your teeth as you normally do.

-Hopefully all the treatments mentioned above will play a vital role in making your image and personality more pleasant, however if none of these treatments work, an underlying medical condition could be the cause and visiting the doctor is unquestionably recommended.
+Hopefully, all the treatments mentioned above will play a vital role in making your image and personality more pleasant, however, if none of these treatments works, an underlying medical condition could be the cause and visiting the doctor is unquestionably recommended.